Commuting symplectomorphisms and Dehn twists in divisors

 By Remark~\ref{rem:morse_cont} or \cite[4.2.2]{SchwBook},

-Although the left hand side looks exactly like the expression for $STr(g\hf)$ from Lemma~\ref{lem:trace_on_chains}, $J_{t},H_{t}$ are not regular for all continuation equation solutions, while $g\hf$ must be computed using regular ones.
-So we slightly perturb $J,H$ and $J_t,H_t$ by allowing them to depend on $s$: we get $J_s,H_s$ and $J_{s,t},H_{s,t}$.
-We can achieve that all solutions to (\ref{eq:Floer_cont}) with respect to $J_{s,t},H_{s,t}$ become regular.
+Although the left hand side looks exactly like the expression for $STr(g\hf)$ from Lemma~\ref{lem:trace_on_chains}, $J_{t},H_{t}$ need not be regular for all continuation equation solutions, while $g\hf$ must be computed using a regular Hamiltonian and almost complex structure.
+To cure this, we slightly perturb $J,H$ and $J_t,H_t$ by allowing them to depend on $s$, to get $J_s,H_s$ and $J_{s,t},H_{s,t}$.
+For a generic such perturbation, all solutions to (\ref{eq:Floer_cont}) with respect to $J_{s,t},H_{s,t}$ become regular.
 Because $s$-independent solutions in $\M(x,y;J_t,H_t)$ were already regular, they are in 1-1 correspondence (via the continuation map) with some solutions in $\M(x,y;J_{s,t},H_{s,t})$ of zero $\omega$-area.
 By item (2) above, every $u\in \M(x,y;J_{s,t},H_{s,t})$ with $\omega(u)<\epsilon$ actually has zero area and corresponds to an $s$-independent solution in $\M(x,y;J_t,H_t)$.
 (See \cite[proof of Proposition~7.4]{HoSa95} for this argument.)
 In view of (\ref{eq:count_zero_area_flowlines}) this means

 Lemma~\ref{lem:action_hf_homology_fixloc} follows from this equality and Lemma~\ref{lem:trace_on_chains}. \end{proof}